University: Brown University

 Download Ethan's Resume

 From a young age, I developed the motivation to make a change.
 After seeing many of the troubles the residents of my low-income neighborhood face, I decided to take action.
-For the past five years, I have worked with my county’s Teen Court program, through which we assist troubled teens by getting them involved in several community service organizations.
+For five years, I worked with my county’s Teen Court program, through which we assist troubled teens by getting them involved in several community service organizations.
 I also founded the revitalization effort for the program.
-In addition, I founded a chapter of a political organization in Texas that focuses on getting voters informed about local, state, and national elections as well as registering them to vote.
-I continue to work with these organizations in hopes of giving every person a chance to succeed and have his/her voice heard.
+In addition, I established a chapter of Battleground Texas, a political organization in Texas that focuses on getting voters informed about local, state, and national elections as well as registering them to vote.
+I continue to work with these organizations in hopes of giving every person a chance to succeed and have his/her/their voice heard.

-In addition to my community engagement work, I have been honored as a Gates Millennium Scholar, a QuestBridge Scholar, a Corella & Bertram F. Bonner Foundation Fellow, and a former National Speech and Debate Association National Student of the Year Finalist.
+In addition to my community engagement work, I have been honored as a Gates Millennium Scholar, a Newman Civic Fellow, an Arthur Liman Public Interest Law Fellow, a QuestBridge Scholar, and a Corella & Bertram F. Bonner Foundation Fellow.

-My future plans include working in public interest law and using my experiences to provide valuable insight as a politician to represent the often forgotten communities like mine, on a global scale.
+My future plans include working in public interest law and using my experiences to provide valuable insight as a United State Senator to represent the often forgotten communities like mine, on a national and global scale.